 New strategies to lose weight are usually a fad.
 There is no gold-star research — large, controlled, randomized studies — to support a case for acupuncture to shed pounds.

-But there is some early positive evidence.
+However, there’s some early positive evidence.

 Two points in the ear have traditionally been associated with appetite.
-A 2017 review found 18 randomized controlled studies of ear acupuncture for weight loss, though not big ones — the largest had only 200 participants.
+A

-There is some data suggesting that electro acupuncture is more effective than needles alone for weight loss, according to another overview.
+There is some data suggesting that electro acupuncture is more effective than needles alone for weight loss, according to another

 “I don’t see acupuncture as having that big an effect on obesity itself, but more on addressing problems with pain and mood,” Robinson said.

-The National Cancer Institute and other major medical organizations in the United States and Europe regard acupuncture as an appropriate treatment for post-chemotherapy nausea and vomiting.
+According to a 2017 review, the National Cancer Institute and other major medical organizations in the United States and Europe regard acupuncture as an appropriate treatment for post-chemotherapy nausea and vomiting.

 “Conventional medicine is at a crossroads,” Robinson said.
 “The drugs-and-surgery dominant approach [to pain] is costly and incomplete” and patients end up “misdiagnosed and overmedicated for problems medical acupuncture” could help.

 Editor’s note: This piece was originally reported on June 5, 2018.
 Its current publication date reflects an update, which includes a medical review by Debra Rose Wilson, PhD, MSN, RN, IBCLC, AHN-BC, CHT.